DNS Integration via BOSH Director Network Configuration

 - In the Nameservers field, enter a corresponding name server.
 The name server resolves DNS queries matching the domain.
 For example, this could be the name server of your specific provider or data center.
 When using vSphere, this could be an internal name server that resolves vSphere host names.

 Return to the Installation Dashboard and click Apply changes to deploy the service.

 Once the tile is successfully installed, it is required to find out the IP addresses of the nameserver within the a9s Consul DNS for PCF tile.

 For this reason, click on the a9s Consul DNS tile and then Status.
 It takes a few seconds until the required information are displayed.

 Record the three IP addresses of the dnsmasq servers.

 After this step each DNS lookup made by applications running in the Pivotal Elastic Runtime will be routed to the a9s Consul DNS for PCF tile.

-The settings in this step differ regarding to the networks configured in the PCF Ops Manager Director.
+The settings in this step differ regarding to the networks configured in the BOSH Director.
 See “Review network configuration in the PCF Ops Director”.

-- If you have three subnets in you PCF Ops Manager Director configured, go to the PCF Ops Manager Director Create Network section and configure two of the three IP addresses (from step 3) in the DNS field of each subnet.
+- If you have three subnets in you BOSH Director configured, go to the BOSH Director Create Network section and configure two of the three IP addresses (from step 3) in the DNS field of each subnet.
 Attention: For each subnet, ensure that you did not configure the IP address that belongs to the subnet itself and configure the two IP addresses that belong to the other subnets instead.